четверг, 27 февраля 2014 г.

 New Lakshmi Tantras are in my library now (not E-books, this is the rare case, when I ordered paper Books from http://www.exoticindiaart.com/).

-2. That's why I have ordered the Sanskrit-Hindi Variant too (though I have Sanskrit Variant as E-BOOK in my Library).
-I haven't studied this variant yet, just checked some verses and, Thanks to Bhagavan Shree Narayana and Shreemati Lakshmi-Devi, the translations are not mayavadic!
+2. I have ordered the Sanskrit-Hindi variant as well (though I have Sanskrit Variant as E-BOOK in my Library).

 You can see the Gallery on: